son-oh-yeah/indigo/about.md

 As an experienced designer with three years of experience in game design and and UX designer from 2016 currently.

-I used to work on development projects from product production to packaging and publishing.
-Projects require many teams and development departments' coordination, ensuring all work is efficient, following the planned amount of time.

 I can collaborate with the back-end, front-end, and GUI design teams.
 Besides, I also do documentation design with computational skills and data analysis.

 #### My experiences